Monacx/film-sity/README.md

 ## MVP

-A home page that displays a search bar for users to search for movies by title, along with a list of popular movies.
+- A home page that displays a search bar for users to search for movies by title, along with a list of popular movies.
-A search results page that displays a list of movies matching the user's search query, with options to sort the results by rating or popularity.
+- A search results page that displays a list of movies matching the user's search query, with options to sort the results by rating or popularity.
-A movie detail page that displays detailed information about a selected movie, including the title, release date, rating, synopsis, and cast.
+- A movie detail page that displays detailed information about a selected movie, including the title, release date, rating, synopsis, and cast.
-The ability for users to save movies to a watchlist or favorites list, which is stored using client-side storage.
+-The ability for users to save movies to a watchlist or favorites list, which is stored using client-side storage.
-Integration with at least two server-side APIs, such as the '------ API' or the  "---API", to fetch movie data and populate the search results and movie detail pages.
+-Integration with at least two server-side APIs, such as the '------ API' or the  "---API", to fetch movie data and populate the search results and movie detail pages.
-Responsive design using Tailwind CSS to ensure the application works well on different devices and screen sizes.
+-Responsive design using Tailwind CSS to ensure the application works well on different devices and screen sizes.
-Modal dialogs to handle user interaction instead of using alerts, confirms, or prompts.
+-Modal dialogs to handle user interaction instead of using alerts, confirms, or prompts.
-A clean repository with a well-organized file structure and meaningful naming conventions, following best practices for class and ID naming conventions and indentation.
+-A clean repository with a well-organized file structure and meaningful naming conventions, following best practices for class and ID naming conventions and indentation.
-Deployment of the application to GitHub Pages, along with a high-quality README file that includes a project description, technologies used, screenshot, and link to the deployed application.
+-Deployment of the application to GitHub Pages, along with a high-quality README file that includes a project description, technologies used, screenshot, and link to the deployed application.
-This MVP will allow users to search for movies, view detailed information about them, and save them to personalized lists, while also meeting the grading criteria for the project.
-From there, you could add additional features and functionality to the application, such as user authentication, reviews and ratings, or recommendations based on user preferences.